 Here is the circuit diagram of our Analog Temperature Controller:

-Here, a common Op-Amp LM358 is used where the R6 is our feedback resistor.
-Tuning the potentiometer RV1, we can set our temperature range.
-Then sensor RT1 is a 10KOhms NTC type temperature sensor.
-When the temperature is higher than the setpoint, the relay will be turned on and the heater is off.
-The same circuit can be used for cooling purposes too connecting a cooler in the other terminal of the relay.
+Here, a common Op-Amp LM358 is used, where the R6 is our feedback resistor.
+By tuning the potentiometer RV1, we can set our temperature range.
+Then, sensor RT1 is a 10KOhms NTC type temperature sensor.
+When the temperature is higher than the set point, the relay will be turned on, and the heater will be off.
+The same circuit can also be used for cooling purposes, connecting a cooler in the other terminal of the relay.

 PCB: